 Best Online Colleges in New Hampshire

-Below, you will find our rankings of the best online four-year programs in New Hampshire.
-Our profiles look at how schools approach online education and then list out their services for distance students and their popular, fully online degrees.
-After reviewing the best online schools in New Hampshire, explore our state resources, like a database of every college and university in New Hampshire or our index of popular in-state scholarships.
+See below for our rankings of the best online four-year programs in New Hampshire.
+Our profiles look at how schools approach online education and then list their services for distance students and their popular, fully online degrees.
+After reviewing the best online schools in New Hampshire, explore our state resources, such as a database of every college and university in New Hampshire or our index of popular in-state scholarships.

 |Rank||School Name||School Logo||City||Cost||Address & Contact Info||School Links||Acclaim for Online Programs||School Description|

 Manchester, NH 03106-1045

 Southern New Hampshire University offers more than 200 career-focused online degrees at the associate, master's, and bachelor's levels.
 SNHU offers flexible web-based classes delivered asynchronously; the school offers some advanced degrees, such as the master's in counseling, in a blended format and with limited on-campus obligations.
 The school also boasts some of the nation's most affordable tuition rates, and has not raised its cost of attendance since 2012.
 SNHU offers private financial aid packages for qualifying students, and it makes tuition discounts available for active duty military personnel and their spouses.

 Prospective SNHU online students must complete an application, submit their official transcripts from high school and any previously attended colleges or universities, and speak with a university admissions counselor.
 The school maintains a rolling admissions policy, allowing interested individuals to apply at any time during the year.
 Incoming students do not need to submit GRE, GMAT, or SAT scores.